The Explorer Street site is in Eveleigh, about 2 km south of Sydney CBD and within the City of Sydney local government area.

 A range of ecologically sustainable development features that support the NSW Government's commitment for net zero emissions.

-• up to 400 new homes including approximately 120 new social homes and 80 new affordable homes
+- up to 400 new homes, including approximately 200 new social and affordable homes

-• require 20% of floor space be used for the purposes of affordable housing and 30% of floor space for social housing.
+- require 50% of floor space to be used for social and affordable housing

 What’s happening next